Updated on February 18th, 2025 by Felix Martinez

-The Dividend Aristocrats prove that when it comes to investing, boring isn’t always a bad thing.
-The Dividend Aristocrats are a group of 68 companies in the S&P 500 Index that have at least 25 consecutive years of dividend increases.
+The Dividend Aristocrats prove that boring isn’t always a bad thing when it comes to investing.
+They are a group of 69 companies in the S&P 500 Index that have had at least 25 consecutive years of dividend increases.

 We are big fans of the Dividend Aristocrats and believe investors can generate superior returns from these high-quality dividend stocks.